It can be difficult classifying a query for a search engine based upon the query itself.

-Each document can have more than one classifier associated with it, or can have information about associations with other sites, or meta data self-indicating a slightly different classification.
+Each document can have more than one classifier associated with it or can have information about associations with other sites, or metadata self-indicating a slightly different classification.
 A site selling ice skates can be classified as a commerce store, and as one associated with sports

 4. greatest amount of associated user behavior data associated with the query

-While the process described in this patent attempts to understand how different sites might be treated differently by searchers, having an ideal of how much actual information you have, or numbers of user interactions have been involved is helpful
+While the process described in this patent attempts to understand how different sites might be treated differently by searchers, having an idea of how much actual information you have, or numbers of user interactions have been involved is helpful

 This patent shows how useful classifying queries can be, especially since people tend to only use a few words in their searches that may tend to answerable by a wide range of sites.
 This is one way for Google to try to understand the intent of sites, and they do that by treating queries that use the same words but different classifications as different search entities.